fobando/tsbootcamp-1/day09/ex01/README.md

 **Excercise01**

-### contains demo code on how to include two external javascript libraries into typescript
-### the momentJS library contains implicitly the typings needed by typescript transpiler
-### the lodash  library needed the typings using a second command as specified in the
+Contains demo code on how to include two external javascript libraries into typescript the **momentJS** library contains implicitly the typings needed by typescript transpiler the **lodash**  library needed the typings using a second command as specified in the microsoft.github.io/TypeSearch project
-### microsoft.github.io/TypeSearch project

-**To run the excercise run the following commands from this directory **
+**To run the excercise run the following commands from this directory**

 ```
 npm install